-Persons who hold non-tenured faculty positions at institutions of higher education within EPSCoR jurisdictions may participate in RII Track-4.
-It is anticipated that most proposals will be submitted by PIs who hold tenure-track appointments but have not yet received tenure as of the proposal deadline date.
-However, faculty members at degree-granting institutions who hold long-term positions outside of the tenure track are also explicitly eligible for consideration, regardless of the proposal deadline date.
-Proposals will also be accepted from employees of eligible non-degree-granting organizations who, as of the proposal deadline date, hold an early-career career-track position that includes a significant independent research component.
-However, persons who hold transitional (less than three years) fixed-term postdoctoral appointments are not eligible to apply, even if their organizations classify such appointments as 'faculty' for administrative purposes.
-In all cases, the required Letter of Support from the PI's supervisory administrator should verify the PI's eligibility relative to these criteria.
-Questions regarding PI eligibility for RII Track-4 should be directed toward the cognizant Program Officers listed above.
+- 1. Persons who hold non-tenured faculty positions at institutions of higher education, or early career investigator positions at non-degree-granting organizations may participate in RII Track-4:NSF.
+For this category of applicants, it is anticipated that proposals will be submitted by PIs who hold tenure-track appointments but have not yet had a change in status as tenured faculty by the proposal deadline date. - 2.
+Faculty members at degree-granting institutions who hold long-term positions outside of the tenure track are also explicitly eligible for consideration, regardless of their position title or rank. - 3.
+Proposals will also be accepted from employees of eligible non-degree-granting organizations who, as of the proposal deadline date, hold an earlycareer career-track position that includes a significant independent research component.